How to Write a Letter of Introduction (Examples)

 - Final paragraph: Be sure to include the contact information of the specific person you’re asking the reader to connect with.

-Letter of Introduction Sample
+Letter of Introduction Sample (Letter of Introduction Examples)

 Below is a sample letter of introduction.
 Use this as an introduction example when writing yours.